Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

+A paper by \citet{Hemaspaandra1994} is another work where ideas similar to our \obothunawarelegal computation notions are adopted.
+In an algorithm proposed in~\cite{Hemaspaandra1994}, \citeauthor{Hemaspaandra1994} employs the technique of first guessing an oracle-machine computation, together with witnesses for the oracle answers, and then checking the correctness of the guessed computation.
+In our terminology, this approach consists in first guessing an \ounawarelegal computation and then checking whether the guessed computation is actually \oawarelegal.
+In the same paper~\cite{Hemaspaandra1994}, a technique more similar to \citeauthor{Kadin1989}'s query tree is used in a different algorithm.
+Indeed, in this second algorithm \citeauthor{Hemaspaandra1994} focuses on pairs of IDs individuating portions of computations delimited by the events of when an answer is received and of when the next query is submitted.

-Indeed, the extent to which we employ the notion of \ounawarelegal computation is considerably broader than what these authors did, as we resort to this notion in different circumstances, and not just to guess a computation that needs to subsequently be checked to abide by the correct oracle answers.
-For example, within Hausdorff predicate, we will check the existence of \ounawarelegal computations meeting different criteria, before being able to pin down the \oawarelegal computation that we are interested in.
+Although these authors proposed notions not too far from ours \ounawarelegal computation, they did not significantly pivot on this concept.
+The extent to which we employ the notion of \ounawarelegal computation is considerably broader than what these authors did.
+In fact, we resort to this concept in various contexts, and not just to refer to guessed computations that must later be verified to contain the correct oracle answers.
+For example, we will define Hausdorff predicates revolving around checking the existence of \ounawarelegal computations meeting different criteria, before selecting the \oawarelegal computation of interest.

-Furthermore, both the works by \citet{LadnerL76} and \citet{Hemaspaandra1994} define IDs \emph{not} to contain the query tape, as we instead do.
-In this respect, the fact that IDs in our work report the query tape makes our concept of \ounawarelegal computation even more effective in simplifying proofs' arguments.
-In fact, when the query tape is not in the IDs and a proof needs to refer to queries generated by the oracle machine, more involved arguments are needed, because queries need to be pieced together via guessing and checking of computations (see, e.g., \cite{Hemaspaandra1994}).
+We also emphasize that, unlike what \citet{LadnerL76} and \citet{Hemaspaandra1994} did, our definition of IDs for oracle machines \emph{includes the query tape}.
+This distinction enhances even more the effectiveness of our \ounawarelegal computation notion in simplifying proof arguments.
+For example, if the query tape were not explicitly represented in the IDs, referencing queries in a proof, or accessing them in an algorithm, would require more complex reasoning or additional algorithmic steps.
+Indeed, without the query tape in the IDs, queries would need to be pieced together indirectly from other elements, making the process more complicated.